-Other signs that your pet doesn’t like you are:
+Other signs that your guinea pig doesn’t like you are:

-Tips On How To Make Your Little Friend Like You (More)
+Tips on How to Make Your Guinea Pig Like You (More)

 The most important thing about creating a strong bond with your guinea pig is being consistent and not giving up.
-They are animals with personalities; while some may be comfortable with their owners in 3 days, others may need some years to feel secure around their owner.
+They are animals with personalities: while some may be comfortable with their owners in 3 days, others may need months to feel secure around their owner.

 This means you need to feed them (try to feed them directly from your hand though), provide them with a clean and comfortable home and to show them affection.

-It depends on their personality how long it takes for that bond to create if you are indeed a good owner.
+In short, it depends on guinea pig’s personality how long it takes for that bond to be created, but only if you are indeed a good owner.

 As prey animals, you cannot expect that guinea pigs are affectionate pets, but in their social groups, they are socially active and very affectionate.
 Furthermore, they have their unique personalities: some may be more easy-going while others may be less receptive to the love their owners offer.

 Ultimately, everything falls on the owner’s shoulders.
-In the majority of the time, the way you treat your little guinea pig is the way he will treat you.
-But there are exceptions: you need to be very patient and to show your small pet how much you love them.
+In the majority of the time, the way you treat your little guinea pig is the way it will treat you.
+But there are exceptions, you need to be very patient and to show your small pets how much you love them.